-The LCM2 appliance provides two sets of ports for local users.
-To connect local peripheral devices to these ports, complete the following steps:
+To connect local peripheral devices to the appliances, complete the following steps:

-- 1. Connect a keyboard, monitor, and mouse to the first set of color-coded ports on the rear of the appliance. - 2.
-Connect a keyboard, monitor, and mouse to the second set of color-coded ports on the rear of the appliance. - 3.
+- 1. Connect a keyboard, monitor, and mouse to each set of color-coded ports on the rear of the appliance. - 2.
 Bundle and label the cables for easy identification.